When Tears Take Over

 It's not always a team member that needs support.
 Chances are, as a manager, you may find yourself in a situation where all you want to do is curl up in a ball and weep.
 For example, you may feel overwhelmed by pressure to deliver results.

-Common reasons for tears at work include bullying, overwork, team conflict, and fear of change.
-But it could also be that your team member is overwhelmed by an issue that is not work-related.
+Common reasons for tears at work include bullying, overwork, team conflict, fear of change, working in an emotionally-demanding role.
+But it could also be that your team member is struggling with an issue that is not work-related.